john-pachec0/Monitor/PRIVACY_POLICY.md

 ### Ko-fi's Privacy
 Ko-fi donations are subject to Ko-fi's Privacy Policy: https://ko-fi.com/home/privacy

-Your payment information is never shared with us or stored by Untwist.
+Your payment information is never shared with us or stored by Monitor.
 Ko-fi uses Stripe and PayPal for secure payment processing.

 ### How We Use Donation Information
 - We never sell or share donor information